 First off, what turned me on to Kokoist’s color was their selection of white-based colors.
-Yes, those hard to apply colors, that kind of freak you out when applying, and sometimes require 3 coats.
-But when clients get hooked on white-based colors, they get hooked, and Kokoist is here to augment your collection.
+Yes, those hard-to-apply colors, kind of freak you out when applying, and sometimes require 3 coats, but when clients get hooked on white-based colors, they get hooked! and Kokoist is here to augment your collection.

-And #2 I cannot recommend enough the Micro Glitter labeled gels.
+- #2, The Micro Glitter labeled gels.
+I cannot recommend enough.
 No one offers glitters like those found in Kokoist’s Micro glitter collection.
-I kind of had to hide my Gold Micro Glitter And Red Rouge Micro glitter from clients especially around the holiday season, it went quick.
+I kind of had to hide my Gold Micro Glitter And Red Rouge Micro glitter from clients, especially around the holiday season, it went quick.

-And I’ve seen many popular techs recreate tortoise nails successfully with Kokoist gel, and you would want to have E209 & E210 in your arsenal, as well as a milk and dark chocolate brown for these.
+I’ve seen many popular techs recreate tortoise nails successfully with Kokoist gel, and you would want to have E209 & E210 in your arsenal, as well as a milk and dark chocolate brown for these.
 And for the perfect blonde tortoise art make sure to also snag up E-199.

-3 other colors you are going to want to make sure you have are 901, 902, and 601 is a white peachy pink… soo nice for the summer.
+3 other colors you are going to want to make sure you have are #901, #902, and #601 is a white peachy pink… soo nice for the summer.
 These 3 shades were among the most popular for me in the salon.

 So are all Japanese colors virtually the same?…

 All color gel from these 3 brands do not have base gel in them so make sure you apply them right over a layer of base gel.

-Now, can you mix color gel?
-Yes, mixing colors to formulate your own shade is usually ok.
-Even when mixing brands.
-Obviously if you were to encounter any problems with the wearability of your custom mix, that is not a manufacturers error, so as long as you are aware of that… mix away.
-Generally you can use any base gel clear to mix, but you get the best results with an actual mixing gel.
+Yes, mixing colors to formulate your own shade is usually ok, even when mixing brands.
+Obviously, if you were to encounter any problems with the wearability of your custom mix, that is not a manufacturer’s error, so as long as you are aware of that… mix away.
+Generally, you can use any base gel clear to mix, but you get the best results with an actual mixing gel.

 Certain brands have mixing clear gels.
-My current favorite is Art Clear from Kokoist.
-Art Clear gel from Kokoist is essentially a “clear color gel”.
+My current favorite is Art Clear from Kokoist, Art Clear gel from Kokoist is essentially a “clear color gel”.
 It is the foundation gel in Kokoist colors and so you can use it to mix.

-Formulation wise, the product in the bottles is thinned out a little to keep the product from thickening in the bottle, and the strong pigmentation remains regardless of what container you draw from when it comes to Japanese gel brands.
+Formulation-wise, the product in the bottles is thinned out a little to keep the product from thickening in the bottle, and the strong pigmentation remains regardless of what container you draw from when it comes to Japanese gel brands.

-Japanese gel is soak-off gel, and overall what makes Japanese gels so special, is not only their pigmentation, by the way they all use cosmetic grade pigment, but that the manufacturers really listen to their artists and create different textures of the same or similar gel colors.
+Japanese gel is a soak-off gel, and overall what makes Japanese gels so special, is not only their pigmentation, by the way, they all use cosmetic grade pigment, but that the manufacturers really listen to their artists and create different textures of the same or similar gel colors.